TommyTran732/Microsoft-Edge-Policies/README.md

 Smartscreen is left as recommended to be be off, as it sends the FULL URLs of what are being visted to Microsoft.
 I decide whether to use it or not depending on the actual system that I am using.

-For corporate environments, you will need make approprieate changes, including but not limited to:
+For corporate environments, you will need make appropriate changes, including but not limited to:
 - Disable `DeveloperToolsAvailability`.
 Users can be tricked into running malicious code in the browser console otherwise.
 - Set `DefaultWebUsbGuardSetting` to "Block".
 In most cases, the websites will never need to use this API.
 I need it to flash GrapheneOS and StockOS on my phones.
 - Set `DefaultClipboardSetting` to "Block".
 In most cases, users do not need to grant this permission for websites to work.
 I need it for GitHub Codespaces.